pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** Why do we need to include the "Content-Type" in the headers?

 * **Your Answer:**
+  so the receiving application knows how to decode the request

 * **Question:** How could you convert this method to an `async` method?